 • Engaging with entities interested to become environmental technology verification bodies and accreditation bodies

 • Offering coaching webinars to the entities on how to prepare for accreditation and how to set up appropriate accreditation schemes

 RAISE AWARENESS & PROMOTE ETV

-To raise awareness and promote ETV we will:
+To raise awareness in green technology and promote ETV we will:

 • Develop a Roadmap towards ETV broad market acceptance and recognition